 At Tresorit, we help everyone take back control of their digital valuables.
 That’s why we’ve created our email encryption solution, which allows you to encrypt your message, subject line, and attachments with a single click.
 Access controls will even allow you to revoke access to an email once it’s left your organization, and most importantly, a single Outlook plug-in is all you need.
 No new workflows, no clunky setup, and recipients will access messages easily regardless of the email provider they use.

-Learn more about Tresorit email encryption, currently in beta for the Microsoft Windows Outlook client, and begin securing your digital communication.
+Learn more about Tresorit email encryption, available for the Microsoft Outlook client, and begin securing your digital communication.